openharmony/docs/en/application-dev/reference/apis-arkui/arkui-ts/ts-container-list.md

 ### onScrollVisibleContentChange<sup>12+</sup>
 onScrollVisibleContentChange(handler: OnScrollVisibleContentChangeCallback)

 Triggered when a child component enters or leaves the list display area.
-During index calculation, list item, header of the list item group, and footer of the list item group each are counted as a child component.
+During index calculation, the list item, header of the list item group, and footer of the list item group each are counted as a child component.

 When the list edge scrolling effect is the spring effect, the **onScrollVisibleContentChange** event is not triggered when the user scrolls the list to the edge or releases the list to rebound.